roman-milk/roman-milk.github.io/a-most-unwanted-present.md

  One night she surprised me by turning up, her husband at home just down the hall watching football on television.
 It was a frantic and extremely urgent coupling, me thrusting at Terri from behind, my hands on her hipbones, her buttocks thwack-thwack-smacking against my thighs as we fucked.

  Terri braced herself against the wall, resting on her forearms as she angled her pelvis to take me as deep as she needed me to be.
-Report_Story #3